alfredsaveron/AtaturkQuoteBot/README.md

 # AtaturkQuote

+> Reddit bot that givin' M. Kemal Ataturk quotes when Ataturk mentioned on comments coded with Python and JavaScript

 # Python (main.py)

 Make sure to replace the placeholder values with your actual Reddit bot credentials, such as the ```YOUR_CLIENT_ID```, ```YOUR_CLIENT_SECRET```, ```YOUR_USER_AGENT```, ```YOUR_REDDIT_USERNAME``` and ```YOUR_REDDIT_PASSWORD```.